-Flexible electronics application for example in a printed circuit are made by polyimide or polyester and
+Flexible electronics applications for example in a printed circuit are made by polyimide or polyester and

 More people now demand a flexible printed circuit board and flexible hybrid electronics.